Crdzbird/very_good_coffee/README.md

 }
 ```

-2. Then add a new key/value and description
+2.Then add a new key/value and description

 ```arb
 {